 Postdoctoral Associate Appointments (9546)

 Postdoctoral associates are University employees who are receiving additional training while also performing service for the University, for which they are compensated.
 Postdoctoral associates are academic employees who conduct research, teach, or provide service that enhances career skills or allows for opportunities to learn new research or teaching techniques.
 They are trained by and work in conjunction with a faculty mentor who determines the training agenda.
-Postdoctoral associates cannot be appointed on sponsored institutional training grants, sponsored individual fellowship awards, or training awards.
+Postdoctoral associates may be appointed on sponsored institutional training grants, sponsored individual fellowship awards, or training awards.
 Funding is provided through the collegiate budget.

 Classification and Pay